bakshisomya/HybrowLabs/README.md

 # Assignment for HybrowLabs

-## 1) Created homepage like the image below which loaded data of users from [JSON Placeholder](https://jsonplaceholder.typicode.com/users)
+## 1) Created homepage like the image below which loaded data of users from [JSON Placeholder](https://jsonplaceholder.typicode.com/users) and displayed them using react-paginate

 ![Screenshot_2021-07-27-16-24-16-500_com android chrome](https://user-images.githubusercontent.com/53171696/127146133-6fb7f3ce-1817-4e5f-9802-eaaa25cf95a4.jpg)
 ## 2) When you type any ID(1-10) in the 'search box', it opens the user's details related to that ID.
 As shown -